-First Step in Selling your Security Alarm Company: Hire a Broker
+First Step in Selling your Security Alarm Business: Hire a Broker

 Whether you are selling your alarm security company or just selling your alarm accounts, there are a lot of variables to consider.
 Are you ready to retire or change industries?
 Are you hoping to profit from your accomplishments while remaining in your business?
 Or perhaps you’re experiencing drastic changes in your circumstances that require a quick exit strategy?
-Whatever your situation, Legacy Consulting can provide you with many advantages, and connect you with security alarm company buyers that provide a custom fit for your needs.
+Whatever your situation, contacting our broker firm’s security consulting services can provide you with many advantages when taking the steps to sell your business, and connect you with security alarm company buyers that provide a custom fit for your needs.
 Some of these advantages may include:

 - Uncompromising Discretion and Confidentiality